-The New Zealand government introduced new vaping regulations beginning in December 2023 and rolling out throughout 2024.
-While some feared there would be a vape ban in NZ, this is not true.
-The changes to New Zealand vaping laws affect vaping devices and juices, so it’s important you’re informed and aware of the latest vaping rules.
+The New Zealand government introduced new vaping regulations beginning June 2025.
+The changes to New Zealand vaping laws affect vaping devices, specifically disposable vapes, retail and online, and also promotions and discounts.
+It’s important you’re informed and aware of the latest vaping rules, so read our blog for the latest news about NZ vape laws.

 The highlights: